epergant/epergant.github.io/_pages/publications.md

   <img src="../images/picture_of_elhp.jpg" alt="Alt Text" width="400" height="400">
 </div>

-The chemical looping heat pump, is a novel electrochemical cycle that uses phase change reactions to avoid the need for a compressor.
+The chemical looping heat pump is a novel electrochemical cycle that uses phase change reactions to avoid the need for a compressor.
 I worked on advancing the cycle in heating operation, designing the thermal management system of the fuel cell, and finding appropriate working substances.

 <div style="text-align: center;">
   <img src="../images/cycle_architecture.png" alt="Alt Text" width="300" height="300">
 </div>

+High-temperature heat pumps (HTHPs) have significant potential for decarbonizing the process industry.
+However, they suffer from efficiency degradations at high lift temperatures (the difference between source and sink) as well as a loss of capacity.
+As such, most advanced HTHPs use a cascade cycle with two separate refrigerant loops.
+We proposed a modification to the common cascade cycle by introducing an open economizer to the upper cascade loop, leading to significant efficiency improvements and safer operation of the compressor at a minimal cost.